 For exercises specific to Piriformis Syndrome, click HERE!

-Let’s get right in and identify that number one sciatica exercise to avoid, and exactly why you need to avoid it.
+Let’s get right in and identify that number one sciatica exercise to avoid, and exactly why you need to avoid it – PLUS, some of the best exercises for sciatica that you can use as an alternative!

 The number one sciatica exercise to avoid